 What is COVID-19 and how does it spread?

 Given that there is a great deal of information available on what the disease is, how infectious it is and its symptoms, this will not be covered in detail here.
 We make the following points:

 - COVID-19 is a highly contagious virus.

 - When an infected person coughs or exhales they release droplets of infected fluid.
 Most of these droplets fall on nearby surfaces and objects.
 Infection can occur if someone touches contaminated surfaces or objects and then touching their eyes, nose or mouth.
 If they are standing within one meter of a person with COVID-19 they can catch it by breathing in droplets coughed out or exhaled by them.
-In other words, COVID-19 spreads in a similar way to flu.

 - Most persons infected with COVID-19 experience mild symptoms and recover.
 However, some go on to experience more serious illness and may require hospital care.
 People with weakened immune systems and people with conditions such as diabetes, heart and lung disease are also more vulnerable to serious illness.